1987 Mecca incident: Post-Iranian revolutionary hajjs

-Planning for 1987 demonstration
+Planning for the demonstration

 According to the speech early in July 1987, Mohammad Mousavi Khoeiniha said that "a mere march or demonstration by Iranians will not suffice".
 He demanded that the Saudi regime allow Iranian pilgrims to enter the Great Mosque in Mecca at the end of their demonstration, without the presence of security guards.
 Then a representative of Khomeini would explain Iran’s case regarding the Iran–Iraq War and an Iranian pilgrimage representative would conduct a referendum among all the pilgrims over the decision of the emir of Kuwait to invite foreign escorts for Kuwaiti tankers.
-“All we ask is that the Saudi government not oppose this, nor send its guards to the Great Mosque.
+"All we ask is that the Saudi government not oppose this, nor send its guards to the Great Mosque.
 Let us see what happens.
-We will try it for one year.”
+We will try it for one year."